 Universities across the country are also offering adulting classes online and through in-person seminars, and platforms like YouTube offer numerous instructional “adulting” videos for Millennials.

 Let’s not kid ourselves here: Generations preceding Millennials didn’t emerge into adulthood knowing how to sew on a button or light a pilot on the stove, either.
 They, too, could have benefitted from Adulting 101 classes, and chances are, some could probably benefit from them even now.
 “Adulting” classes are a new concept, but the need for such programs isn’t unique to the Millennial generation.

 Who were Life Skills Classes Developed for in the Past?

-Life skills classes have existed for some time, but they’re not generally available to the average joe.
+Life skills classes have existed for some time, however they’re not generally available to everyone.
 For example, people experiencing homelessness may lack essential skills to successfully find and maintain employment or a home, and social programs often provide life-skills classes for these individuals.
 Likewise, people who are in recovery from an addiction-particularly young people- may lack the skills they need to find success in a life of sobriety, including employment, relationship and self-care skills.
 Treatment programs offer a wide range of life skills classes to ensure people in recovery can emerge from treatment with the tools and skills they need for success.